 Children & Youth

-Student interns can also work with children (minimum age 10) and youth.
-Please check out their individual profiles for more specific information.
+- Some student interns can work with children (minimum age 10) and youth; check out their profile under the Interns link

 Tele-Mental Health or virtual therapy is the primary* method of therapy services at this time due to the COVID-19 pandemic.
 But it is not suitable for everyone.

 Tele-Mental Health is not intended for emergency or crisis treatment and is not intended for those diagnosed with a psychiatric disorder or difficulties related to substance use or for those at risk of harming self or others.

 It is suggested that you present yourself to your nearest hospital for further assessment if you are presently experiencing challenges related to your mental health.

 Tele-Mental Health allows for convenience and no travelling to and from appointments or having to leave work.
 If you are time restricted or unable to get to the office for appointments tele-mental health is an option for you.
 And now, it is a need due to the COVID-19 pandemic.

 Studies have emerged that indicate the effectiveness of online therapy as being at least as effective as in-office sessions.
 For some, being in the comfort of their own home is more effective for their therapeutic experience.*Limited in-person sessions are available with COVID-19 precautions (not with student interns at the present time ~ Sep’21)